Headlight flashing: Bangladesh

 Headlight flashing is common in Bangladesh, where roads are sometimes narrow and lane discipline is lax.
 It is done by large vehicles such as buses or trucks to alert smaller, more maneuverable vehicles to their presence and to encourage them to make way, for example by moving to the side of the road.

 Canada

 In Ontario, the Highway Traffic Act does not prohibit "flashing head beams".
 Some have brought tickets to court, claiming the law only regulates the use of alternating lights in an attempt to impersonate emergency and law enforcement vehicles, and not a driver's manually flashing his car's headlamps to communicate with other drivers.
 The section that deals with alternating headlights in Ontario is Section 169 of the Highway Traffic Act.
 It is an offence to improperly use high-beams at night, which is dealt with by way of section 168 of the Highway Traffic Act.

 India

-In India, headlight flashing has different meanings to different drivers in different places and situations.
-Because of this, headlight flashing is discouraged to avoid confusion.
+In India, headlight flashing has different meanings to different drivers in different places and situations, though frequently means a request to give way.
+Despite government attempts to curb misuse, the high beam is frequently used as the standard for night time driving by a substantial number of vehicles, given the proportionately poorly lit roads and highways.

+Tamil Nadu law explicitly prohibits the use of headlight flashing; the Tamil Nadu Motor Vehicle Rules state that ‘lights are not to be used or manipulated in a manner that causes danger or undue inconvenience to a person by dazzle’, under Section 495.